Distillation: Azeotropic process

 Interactions between the components of the solution create properties unique to the solution, as most processes entail non-ideal mixtures, where Raoult's law does not hold.
 Such interactions can result in a constant-boiling azeotrope which behaves as if it were a pure compound (i.e., boils at a single temperature instead of a range).
-At an azeotrope, the solution contains the given component in the same proportion as the vapor, so that evaporation does not change the purity, and distillation does not effect separation.
-For example, ethyl alcohol and water form an azeotrope of 95.6% at 78.1 °C.
+At an azeotrope, the solution contains the given component in the same proportion as the vapor, so that evaporation does not change the purity, and distillation does not result in separation.
+For example, 95.6% ethanol (by mass) in water forms an azeotrope at 78.1 °C.

-If the azeotrope is not considered sufficiently pure for use, there exist some techniques to break the azeotrope to give a pure distillate.
-This set of techniques are known as azeotropic distillation.
+If the azeotrope is not considered sufficiently pure for use, there exist some techniques to break the azeotrope to give a more pure distillate.
+These techniques are known as azeotropic distillation.
 Some techniques achieve this by "jumping" over the azeotropic composition (by adding another component to create a new azeotrope, or by varying the pressure).
 Others work by chemically or physically removing or sequestering the impurity.
 For example, to purify ethanol beyond 95%, a drying agent (or desiccant, such as potassium carbonate) can be added to convert the soluble water into insoluble water of crystallization.
 Molecular sieves are often used for this purpose as well.

 Immiscible liquids, such as water and toluene, easily form azeotropes.
 Commonly, these azeotropes are referred to as a low boiling azeotrope because the boiling point of the azeotrope is lower than the boiling point of either pure component.
 The temperature and composition of the azeotrope is easily predicted from the vapor pressure of the pure components, without use of Raoult's law.
 The azeotrope is easily broken in a distillation set-up by using a liquid–liquid separator (a decanter) to separate the two liquid layers that are condensed overhead.
 Only one of the two liquid layers is refluxed to the distillation set-up.

 High boiling azeotropes, such as a 20 percent by weight mixture of hydrochloric acid in water, also exist.
 As implied by the name, the boiling point of the azeotrope is greater than the boiling point of either pure component.

-To break azeotropic distillations and cross distillation boundaries, such as in the DeRosier Problem, it is necessary to increase the composition of the light key in the distillate.